The International Assignment Profile (IAP) is the premier tool to support expat and family preparation for their assignment.

 Effective and efficient expat family support and preparation is the key to reducing the major risks associated with expat assignments and ensuring both business and personal success.
 The IAP provides coaches and mentors with precise information that can be used to guide the family in preparation and readiness.

-FACT: Family adjustment issues are the leading cause of assignment failures and compromises.
+FACT: Expat family adjustment issues are the leading cause of assignment failures and compromises.

 The International Assignment Profile (IAP) precisely identifies the family-employee issues that will compromise an international relocation or assignment --while there is still time to plan and prevent problems.